Head of History - Mrs Wall

 Parents retain the right to withdraw their children from Religious Education if they so wish but this needs to be by prior arrangement with the Headteacher.
 Anyone wishing to do this would be invited to have an open discussion with the Headteacher at a convenient time to both parties.

-All children will be taught about the internet and how they should keep safe online.
+All children will be taught to recognise common uses of information technology beyond school, learn about the internet and how they should keep safe online.
 Aspects of this include knowing when the internet is being used and that it isn’t just ‘google’, understanding what personal data is and knowing when they should or shouldn’t give out this information and being respectful to each other when using online services.
 Children learn what they should do if they come across something they are unsure of and learn how to make their internet searches specific.

 Physical Education / Sport